nehadst/Burgertone-IMS/README.md

 ## 🤝 Contributing

-We welcome contributions to the Burgertone Inventory Management System!
+I welcome contributions to the Burgertone Inventory Management System!
 Here's how you can get involved:

 ### 🛠️ How to Contribute